 Health and progeny.
 Nadi maps to Ayurvedic constitution (Vata, Pitta, Kapha), so the concern is the physiological dimension of the union.
 Emotional and mental compatibility are measured by other koots — Graha Maitri and Gana.

-What if we have the same nakshatra?
+What if we have the same nakshatra — is that worse?

 Same nakshatra means same Nadi, so the 8 points score zero — but same nakshatra is also a recognised cancellation condition.
 If the two partners share the nakshatra but fall in different padas, the dosha is considered nullified.
 So an identical nakshatra is not automatically the worst case; the pada detail decides it.